Journaly/journaly/README.md

 1. Locate the `.env.example` file and copy the contents into a new `.env` file alongside it.
 1. Navigate to `packages/web`
 1. Run `npm ci`
+1. Run `npm run build`

 #### Setting Up Your Local DB Instance

 1. Install Postgres

-- Mac/Linux users should use Homebrew
-  _Note that this set your Postgres DB to run when your computer starts up and will stay running in the background_.
+- For Mac users, we recommend using Homebrew.
+Linux users will probably want to use your distro's postgres package manager _Note that this set your Postgres DB to run when your computer starts up and will stay running in the background_.

   ```bash